-- The mean of residuals is 7.18E-12 which is approximately zero. - Anderson-Darling Test is used to test the normality.
-Since the p-value (0.1957) is greater than the alpha level (0.05), we fail to reject the null and the residuals are normally distributed. - H0: The residuals are normally distributed. - H1: The residuals are not normally distributed.
+- The Parameter Estimates section provides the mean of residuals.
+In this case, it is small enough to be considered as zero. - The Goodness-of-Fit Test section provides the Normality Test results.
+Since p-value (0.21) is greater than the alpha level (0.05), we fail to reject the null and the residuals are normally distributed. - H0: The residuals are normally distributed. - H1: The residuals are not normally distributed.